top of page

 Sue Turbett

+Sue Turbett worked in BBC TV News and Current Affairs as a Director and Producer for many years before leaving to set up her own video production business.
+She now brings her passion for travel, and empowering stories, to life in her debut novel Eagle Sister.
 Inspired by real-world events and the extraordinary women she has met, Sue’s story-telling centres on themes of self-discovery, resilience, family and loyalty, celebrating the strength of women.
 She is drawn to narratives where female protagonists grapple with their predetermined paths, overcome adversity, and find strength in unexpected places.

 Sue lives in Buckinghamshire, and is now working on her second novel, in between hill walking, running, volunteering, cold water swimming and ag foghlaim Gaeilge.